-In December 1941, nine members of Delta Sigma Theta Sorority, Incorporated met in Greensboro in the home of the late Dr. and Mrs. Warmoth T. Gibbs to request from the national body the establishment of a graduate chapter.
+In December 1941, eight members of Delta Sigma Theta Sorority, Incorporated met in Greensboro in the home of the late Dr. and Mrs. Warmoth T. Gibbs to request from the national body the establishment of a graduate chapter.
 The graduate members continued to meet through the spring of 1942 until their dream of a chapter in this city was realized.

 The chapter was chartered as Beta Mu Sigma on May 24, 1942, with Marian Palmer Capps, regional director, officiating.
 The ceremony was held in the home of the late Dr. and Mrs. Warmoth T. Gibbs.
 Their daughter, charter member Elizabeth Gibbs, became the chapter’s first president.
 Other charter members were Lenore Barry, Selma Boone, Mae Sue Roberts, Estelle Smith, Regina Smith, Ellen Torrance, and Georgia Willis.

 Beta Mu Sigma was originally a part of the Eastern Region, but in 1960, due to reorganization mandated by our national organization, Beta Mu Sigma became a part of the newly created South Atlantic Region.